KangggX/ID-Assignment-2/README.md

 EzyRecipe have it all convered.

 ## Design Process

+I made the website with 2 different colours, green and white, which look simple and easy to the eye with an aim to make all content easy to read and understand.
+The website is mainly for those who want to prepare meals within a certain period of time (e.g. 20 minutes) or with specific filters to cater to their needs.
+Having said that, an example of a user who can use this website is a housewife who can make use of the variety of recipes available to prepare meals for her family members to enjoy.

+- As a housewife, I want to search for a recipe that contains Pasta, so that I can prepare a meal with my son's favourite ingredient, Pasta.
+- As a student, I wan to search for recipes that are easy to make, so that I can prepare a meal that does not consume much of my time.

 Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: